-SPA 326 - Spanish Phonetics
+SPA 326 - The Sounds of Spanish

 (3 credits, alternate years, consult department) An in-depth study of Spanish phonetics.
 Topics include techniques and rules of Spanish articulation, analysis of the sounds of vowels and consonants in Spanish and their differences from English pronunciation, syllabication, rhythm, stress, pitch and intonation.